Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Open questions

 \subsection{Acknowledgments}

-A preliminary version of this paper had been accepted as a regular contributed talk for the conference MEGA 2015.
-We would like to thank the anonymous referees for careful reading and detailed comments, in particular for providing an improved sos representation in Example~\ref{ex:cube}.
+A preliminary version of this paper appeared as a regular contributed talk for the conference MEGA 2015 (thanks to one of the conference reviewers for providing an improved sos representation in Example~\ref{ex:cube}).
+We would like to thank all the anonymous referees for careful reading and detailed comments.